fieryfalcon/ENDPOINT_METRICS/README.md

 EndpointMetrics is an application designed to collect and monitor system and network data from your computer.

+## Setup

+- Refer to the SETUP.md file.

 ## Features

 - **CPU Data Monitoring:** The application collects and displays real-time CPU data, including load averages, process details, and temperature.